 Session Initiation Protocol (SIP) became the critical breakthrough.
 Developed as RFC 3261 in 2002, SIP provided a standardized way for endpoints to:

 The beauty of SIP was its text-based, HTTP-like syntax.
-Unlike proprietary PBX protocols, SIP was:
+Unlike proprietary PBX protocols, SIP was human-readable for debugging, extensible through headers and methods, transport-agnostic (using user datagram protocol (UDP), TCP, or TLS), and naturally suited for internet routing.

-This standardization meant endpoints from different vendors could interoperate—something impossible in the PBX era.
-More importantly, it separated the signaling plane (call setup/teardown) from the media plane (actual voice packets), enabling new architectural possibilities.
+This standardization meant endpoints from different vendors could interoperate, something impossible in the PBX era.
+More importantly, it separated the signaling plane (call setup/teardown)from the media plane (actual voice packets), enabling new architectural possibilities within the SIP network.
+This shift drove significant cost savings for businesses worldwide.

-SIP's flexibility immediately created two distinct endpoint categories:
+SIP's flexibility immediately created two distinct endpoint categories during the evolution of SIP endpoint history:

-These looked familiar - physical devices with handsets, buttons, and displays, but spoke SIP instead of proprietary protocols.
-Vendors like Cisco, Polycom, and Yealink built feature-rich IP phones that could:
+Hardware SIP phones looked familiar (physical devices with handsets, buttons, and displays) but spoke SIP instead of proprietary protocols.
+Vendors like Cisco, Polycom, and Yealink built feature-rich IP phone models that could:

 Key advantage: Familiar user experience with enterprise-grade audio quality and reliability.

-Critical limitation: Still tied to physical locations and static configurations.
+Critical limitation: These hard phones were still tied to physical locations and static configurations, acting as the default interface for decades.

 Software-based SIP clients running on PCs fundamentally changed the game.
 Applications like X-Lite, 3CX Phone, and later Skype for Business proved that endpoints could be purely software constructs.